wusai2333/trib/doc/lab3.md

 Not many changes, only some small things, should be painless.

+It does not come with more unit tests (because it is not very easy to cleanly spawn and kill processes in unit tests).
+You need to test by yourself with `bins-*` tools.

-## System and Failure Model
+## System Scale and Failure Model

-There could be up to 1000 back-ends.
-Back-ends may join and leave at any time, but there will be at least 1 back-end online.
-Also, you can assume that each back-end join or leave event will have a time interval of 30 seconds in between, and this time duration will be enough for you to migrate storage.
+There could be up to 300 back-ends.
+Back-ends may join and leave at will, but at any time there will be at least 1 back-end online.
+Also, you can assume that each back-end join/leave event will have a time interval of 30 seconds in between, and this time duration will be enough for you to migrate storage.

 There will be at least 3 keepers.
-Keepers may join and leave at any time, but there will be at least 1 keeper online.
-Also, you can assume that each keeper join or leave event will have a time interval of 1 minute in between.
+Keepers may join and leave at will, but at any time there will be at least 1 keeper online.
+Also, you can assume that each keeper join/leave event will have a time interval of 1 minute in between.
+Each time the keeper respawns, it will get a new `Id` field in `KeeperConfig` structure.

+For starting, we will start at least one back-end, and then at least one keeper.
+After the keeper sends `true` to the `Ready` channel, a front-end may now start and issue `BinStorage` calls.

 ## Consistency Model